Date: 26 Jun 2020

 While we look forward to many more milestones by ICE71 Accelerate alums, for now, congratulations to cohort 4 startups for completing this incredible journey and kickstarting another.
 It is great to see the new connections formed through ICE71 Accelerate between the cohort and our partners from the likes of CSA, Singtel Trustwave, NUS, and others.
 We can’t wait to hear of more exciting developments from our fourth cohort in the coming months!

 Watch the pitches of each startup and connect with them directly by clicking on the links below:

 - SBR Daily Briefing

 - and more here.

-Access the full Demo Day journey here.
+See the full Demo Day recording here.